 Many of our competitors claim to be 'carbon neutral'.
 Unfortunately, this is a marketing spin.
 It is impossible to achieve this goal with the current technology in the fashion industry.
 Unless governments and big fashion players invest in a circular economy model, like one proposed by Resyntex, a zero carbon industry cannot happen.
 We support the outcomes of the Resyntex study, which advocate a 50p charge on fashion items to fund a circular economy.
 This funding will enable many things from research on separating and recycling dyed cotton and polyester, to investing in sustainable raw material extraction.
 This can only be achieved with the help of the government and larger fashion companies.

 In the meantime, we try our best to make every part of our current supply chain as sustainable as possible.
 Our clothes are made in China from high gsm 100% cotton and finished with high-quality embroidery.
 Embroidery lasts a lifetime, unlike screen print which can fade and crack over time.
 The stock is then sent on freight trains to the UK (the most sustainable method of international delivery).
 Once in the UK, our warehouse is powered by Bulb, who invest only in sustainable energy sources.
 Our packaging is minimal, and we like to avoid using excess materials such as tags which will only end up in the bin.
-At the moment, our t-shirts, socks, hats, and large orders are packaged in recyclable cardboard boxes.
-Our crewnecks, hoodies and other accessories are currently packaged in plastic parcel bags.
-We will be moving our plastic packaging to recyclable cardboard as soon as we use our remaining plastic packaging.
+Our packaging is recyclable, except for a few remaining plastic mailers but we hope to use these up soon.
 We pack our parcels into the smallest possible boxes to increase the packing efficiency when on the trucks, trains, and ships that our parcels will enter the global shipping chain on.

 Like any company there is room for improvement, we are committed to improving the supply chain of our products, from their source in China, to the delivery to your door.
 We want to improve the relations to our factory near Beijing with site visits to inspect the sustainability and working conditions coming after the covid-19 pandemic has finished.